 Macquarie Grammar School, has an employment agreement that clearly demonstrates teacher satisfaction of their current employment conditions.
-The agreement defines 'family' in keeping with our inclusive, secular, and non-discriminatory ethos of a progressive paradigm.
-Teachers provide direct communication with families and are in the frontline of motivating and caring for student accountability.
+The agreement defines 'family' in keeping with our inclusive, secular and non-discriminatory ethos of a progressive paradigm.
+Teachers provide direct communication with families and are in the frontline of motivating and caring for their students, and being accountable for their learning.
 Their dedicated contribution to the culture and ethos of Macquarie Grammar is gratefully appreciated.

 The overwhelming indication of teacher satisfaction is the very positive comments written on their Teacher Evaluation that is analysed to improve a positive and supportive working environment.
+Also, there is very little staff turnover from year to year and there has been a significant improvement in staff morale.